 What Should You Do If You Or A Loved One Is A Sexual Assault Victim?

 Seek help immediately!

-Call –911– for medical assistance or go to a hospital emergency room in the event of injuries.
-When a sexual assault has just occurred, an important thing to remember is that the victim should not touch anything, change clothes, bathe, or douche until they have been to the hospital and contacted the police.
-Doing any of these things can destroy valuable evidence that is needed by the police to identify, arrest and convict the attacker.
+Call 911 for medical assistance or go to a hospital emergency room in the event of injuries.
+When a sexual assault has just occurred, important things to remember is that the victim should not:

 Law enforcement officers and medical professionals are aware and empathetic to the emotional impact experienced by sexual assault victims.
 It may be difficult for victims to confide in strangers about what has happened.
 Every effort is made to have family members, friends, clergy or anyone the victim may want present to provide support during this difficult time.